C4DLabOrg/python1-bootcamp/README.md

 ##Further Reading##
 * [A Byte of Python](http://files.swaroopch.com/python/byte_of_python.pdf) - a minimal 118 pages (yes 118, it's not typo!) that no sane person should be afraid to read :)
 * [Static vs. dynamic typing of programming languages](http://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/)

+##Follow up after Bootcamp##
+We will be offering free follow-up services after the bootcamp.
+Feel free to ping any of us, whenever you need any help:
+* @ProfNandaa - prof[at]nandaa.com
+* @shimanyi - shimanyi[at]sisitech.com
+* @AlexanderMwangi - alexandermwangi1[at]gmail.com